Accredited, multi-media online course. Study from anywhere in the world.

 10.4 International Fragrance Association (IFRA) guidelines and calculating allergen levels In this lesson cover IFRA standards and definition of classes, IFRA conformity certificates, allergen reports and calculating allergen levels in your product.

-This week only get 3 bonus classes for free!
+For a limited time get 3 bonus classes for free!

 Bonus 1: Haircare products for children